 People generally know that they need help, but then don’t know what to do next, or perhaps they are afraid of what comes next.
 It’s like Newton said, ” An object in a state of uniform motion or rest will continue to do so unless compelled to change its state by the action of an external force.”.
 Similarly, it’s much easier to be stuck in the loop of self-pity, imagine the worse, and continue with your day-to-day life with a general feeling of gloom and despair than to do something about it.

 Let me share a story, What do you do if you want to get some abs or get in shape?
 Go to the gym perhaps.
 Sounds easy, maybe for many it is.
 But for me going to the gym was one of the most difficult things I ever did.
-For some reason, those gym bros with their massive muscles and ripped body have been the stuff of nightmares for me.
-It is an unfounded fear that I had, but it was a fear that prevented me from setting foot in a gym for 25 years (I am a few months over 25 now 😉), till I meet a gym bro and I decided to face my fears.
+For some reason, those gym bros with their massive muscles and ripped bodies have been the stuff of nightmares for me.
+It is an unfounded fear that I had, but it was fear that prevented me from setting foot in a gym for 25 years (I am a few months over 25 now 😉), till I meet a gym bro and I decided to face my fears.
 Turns out, those ripped gym bros are real softies and are more than willing to help you get started in the gym.
 How is this story relevant?
 Because seeking help for yourself is like hitting the gym.
 You need to get over that unfounded fear of “Psychologists are for crazy people.” or “I don’t need therapy, I am doing just fine.”.
 The truth however is that it is easier said than done.
 So how can we do it?

 Step 1: Deny